- Sharing Jesus with your Hindu neighbour (1)

 - Be encouraged.
 Buddhists are coming to trust in Christ.
 The Lord has said that he will honour his word and make it fruitful (Isa.
 55:10-11).

-Next in this series: Sharing Jesus with Mormon Missionaries »
+Next in this series: Sharing Jesus With Your Pagan Neighbour »